galaxyproject/galaxy_mentor_network/mentorship_guidelines.md

 - Need to learn how to be a mentor.
 - Need mentorship in carrying out their projects.

+### Expectations

+- Your GMentor is available to guide you and answer all your questions to the best of their ability.
+- The sole responsibility of your project rests on you, your mentor will not carry out your project for you.
+- Detailed and Timely reviews on your project or contributions will be given by GMentors.
+- At least 30 minutes of meeting calls between you and your mentor will be held weekly.

+### Time Commitment

+As a GMentee, you are expected to give at least 5 hours a week to your project.
+Depending on your arrangements with your GMentor, meeting calls will be held as scheduled.
+A call with the Network Manager will also be held three times during the duration of the program.

+Details of the meetings will be created in a Google calendar so you can add them to your calendar for reminders and updates.

 ### First Steps: Getting Started